imagej/imagej.github.io/pages/2014-03-27_-_ImageJ2_and_Fiji_recent_milestones.md

 feature: personal update sites.
 Anybody with a Fiji wiki account (which in this case just serves as a convenient vehicle for ImageJ2) can register their personal update site onto which they can upload plugins and even macros.
-By adding the site to the %Replace% ListOfUpdateSites
-%Replace% page, every ImageJ2 user (which includes all Fiji users; Fiji includes ImageJ2\!) can follow that update site by pressing the "Manage update sites" button in the updater and checking the appropriate site's checkbox.
+By adding the site to the {% include list-of-update-sites %} page, every ImageJ2 user (which includes all Fiji users; Fiji includes ImageJ2\!) can follow that update site by pressing the "Manage update sites" button in the updater and checking the appropriate site's checkbox.
 Just like the Fiji wiki and the other ImageJ2 web resources, the update sites are served from LOCI's web servers.

+The list of update sites sees [include servername
+%}/index.php?title=List\_of\_update\_sites\&action=history continued
-The list of update sites sees [SERVERNAME %Replace% /index.php?title=List\_of\_update\_sites\&action=history continued growth](http://%Replace%), and we encourage their use e.g. for macros or plugins associated with publications.
+growth](http://%7B%), and we encourage their use e.g. for macros or plugins associated with publications.
 It simply enhances the impact of a paper if its methods are available at the users' fingertips.